crt25/collimator/docs/guides/add-new-app.md

 ## Frontend

-1. Add the application hostname to environment files:
+1. Add the application hostname to the environment files:
    - `.env.development`
    - `.env.test.sample`
 2. Declare the hostname constant in `frontend/src/utilities/constants.ts`: